Adjustable Rate Mortgage Services

-If you’re concerned about adjustable-rate mortgages and whether you fit the criteria, rest assured, you need not worry with Georgetown Mortgage on your team.
+If you’re concerned about adjustable-rate mortgages and whether you fit the criteria, rest assured, you need not worry with Thrive Mortgage on your team.

-Knowledgeable Georgetown Mortgage loan officers can help you explore and choose the best mortgage option for your situation and calculate your rate and monthly payment terms.
+Knowledgeable Thrive Mortgage loan officers can help you explore and choose the best mortgage option for your situation and calculate your rate and monthly payment terms.

 Adjustable Rate Mortgages

 The adjustable-rate mortgage (ARM) is a home loan with an interest rate that is fixed for a set amount of time, then resets and adjusts up or down periodically, per the terms of the loan.
 We offer ARMs that have a 5, 7, or 10 year fixed period.
 Remember, the longer the fixed period of the loan, the higher the rate.
 ARMs are available with terms from 10 to 30 years.

 ARMs come with interest rate floors (lowest interest rate you can pay) and ceilings (highest or maximum rate you can pay), which are commonly referred to as ‘caps’.
 ARM caps protect both you and your lender.
 The floor protects lenders from losing money on loans if the index decreases dramatically.
 The ceiling marks the highest possible rate that the borrower can pay on a mortgage, which protects you from paying an outrageous rate if the index suddenly climbs.
 In order to protect lenders and borrowers from possible foreclosures in the future, the borrower must qualify for the highest possible payment.
 Some borrowers with higher debt-to-income (DTI) ratios may not be able to qualify for an ARM loan.
 Check with your Thrive Mortgage Loan Officer for more details.